typpos/fractorium/Data/BuildGuideQtCreator.md

 ```

 ##Begin build with Qt Creator:
-Open the Qt Project `fractorium/main.pro` using Qt Creator with config like *Desktop Qt 5.5.1 MSVC2013 OpenGL 64bit*
+Open the Qt Project `fractorium/main.pro` using Qt Creator with the default config of *Desktop Qt [version] MSVC2013 64bit*
-Select "shadow build" in "Edit build configuration" for both `Debug` and `Release`
+Select *shadow build* in *Edit build configuration* for both *Debug* and *Release*

-Switch to `Release` configuration for all projects and build.
+Switch to *Release* configuration for all projects and build main.pro.

 The outputs will be placed in `fractorium\Bin\release` several minutes later if no error occurs.